antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 # +---------------------+------------------+--------------------+------------------+--------------------+--------------------+-----------------------+--------------------+---------------------+
 ```

-Here is a histogram of the distribution of the number of rows across the examples datasets (getting the data in Raku, plotting histogram with WL):
+Here is a histogram of the distribution of the number of rows across the examples datasets (getting the data in Raku, plotting the histogram with WL):

 ```perl6
 select-columns(get-datasets-metadata(),"Rows")